MiddletonCommunityVoice/services-list/content/adult-services/lesbian-gay-foundation.md

 ---

 ### Information

-Call in at Richmond St.  Mon - Fri   10 til 6pm
+* Call in at Richmond St. Mon-Fri 10am-6pm

-### Opening Times
+* Contact by phone Mon-Fri 9am-9pm, 10am-6pm on Saturdays
-* Phone Mon _ Fri  10 til 10
+* Get in touch by email at `helpline@lgbt.foundation`